 If you’re stuck in a situation like this again, politely ask the Expedia representative to escalate the call.
 You can do that by calmly asking to speak with that person’s direct supervisor — not “a supervisor” or “someone in charge” since that can be interpreted in many ways and could land you with an agent’s colleague who will proceed to tell you it can’t be done.
 (Related: Stranded in China without an airline ticket.)

 Also, it helps to be aware of the “Expedia Promise,” which is the online agency’s guarantee that it will take care of you.

-I contacted Expedia on your behalf.
-A representative apologized for not being able to assist you on the day you traveled and helped you secure a refund from Bahamasair.
+My advocacy team and I contacted Expedia on your behalf.
+A representative apologized for not assisting you during your travel and helped you obtain a refund from Bahamasair.
 Expedia also sent you a $200 check and a $200 credit to make up for the trouble.